aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-preparation.md

 The optional labels field can consist of a key/value pair to use in conjunction with the `hardwareSelector` field when you set up your [Bare Metal configuration]({{< relref "../clusterspec/baremetal/" >}}).
 The key/value pair is connected with an equal (`=`) sign.

-For example, if you had the `controlPlaneConfiguration.machineGroupRef.TinkerbellMachineConfig` name set to `my-cluster-name-cp` and a `hardwareSelector` under the `TinkerbellMachineConfig` definition for that name set to `machine: "cp-machine"`, that machine would be added to the control plane if you set this label to `machine=cp-machine`.
+For example, if you had the `controlPlaneConfiguration.machineGroupRef.TinkerbellMachineConfig` name set to `my-cluster-name-cp` and a `hardwareSelector` under the `TinkerbellMachineConfig` definition for that name set to `type: "cp"`, that machine would be added to the control plane if you set this label to `type=cp`.

 ### disk
 The device name of the disk on which the operating system will be installed.